Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Growth of Large Scale Structure in Coasting Cosmologies

 where $G$ is the gravitational constant, $\vect{k}$ is the comoving wavevector associated with the given Fourier mode, $c_\mathrm{s}$ is the adiabatic sound speed, $\overline{T}$ is the temperature of the background, and $S_{\vect{k}}$ is the corresponding Fourier mode of the specific entropy, $S$.
 Since we are working with quasi-linear coasting cosmologies, we can use the fact that inflation typically predicts isentropic initial conditions to set $S_{\vect{k}}=0$~\citep{cit:Huterer-book}.
 Moreover, since the Jeans length, which is defined as ${\lambda_\mathrm{J} \equiv c_\mathrm{s}\sqrt{\pi/(G\overline{\rho})}}$, corresponds to a mass scale on the order of $10^5$ solar masses after recombination, whereas the astronomical objects of interest have masses on the order of $10^{12}$ solar masses or greater~\citep{cit:Huterer-book}, we can assume a length scale $\lambda\gg \lambda_\mathrm{J}$, which is equivalent to $c_\mathrm{s}\approx 0$.
 Thus, at late times, when $c_\mathrm{s}=0$ is a reasonably good approximation, Equation~\eqref{eq:mastereq-K} reduces to a yet simpler form~\citep{cit:Huterer-book}

 which is the equation we will solve to obtain $\delta$.
 We have dropped the $\vect{k}$ subscript because Equation~\eqref{eq:mastereq-Huterer} does not distinguish between perturbations of different scales (different $|\vect{k}|$).
-For convenience, we also make the substitution $\delta(t)=\delta_0\,D(t)$, where $D(t)$ denotes the \textit{growth factor}, which is normalized to 1 at the present time.
-Substituting this expression into Equation~\eqref{eq:mastereq-Huterer}, and rewriting the right-hand side using $\bar{\rho}=(3H_0^2/8\pi G)\Omega_\mathrm{m,0}a^{-3}$, and that for a coasting universe $a(t) = \sfc$, Equation~\eqref{eq:mastereq-Huterer} becomes
+For convenience, we also make the substitution ${\delta(t)=\delta_0\,D(t)}$, where $D(t)$ denotes the \textit{growth factor}, which is normalised to 1 at the present time.
+Substituting this expression into Equation~\eqref{eq:mastereq-Huterer}, rewriting the right-hand side using $\bar{\rho}=(3H_0^2/8\pi G)\Omega_\mathrm{m,0}a^{-3}$, and $a(t) = H_0t$, Equation~\eqref{eq:mastereq-Huterer} becomes

 Then, by performing a change of variables, ${y\equiv \sqrt{6\Omega_\mathrm{m,0}/a}=\sqrt{6\Omega_\mathrm{m,0}(1+z)}}$, Equation~\eqref{eq:masterequation} takes the form of a Bessel differential equation, yielding the general solution